jxz12/EcoBuilder/README.md

 release game with australian fires as angle? experiments to see how the score changes over time

+I have read
+I understand the purposes
+I consent to data

 # REPORT CARD
 Your final score was XXX
 Use the 'i' icon thingy to show the explanation This was made up of X nodes, and X edges